otvam/pypeec/docs/content/format.rst

    Description of the PyPEEC workflow (mesher, viewer, solver, and plotter).
    The input and output files of the different tools are shown.
-   Additionally, a global configuration file is used.
+   Additionally, a global configuration file is used for the logger.

 Geometry File Format
 --------------------